 This motherboard uses only Dual Inline Memory Modules (DIMMs).
-Three sockets are available for 3.3Volt (power level) unbuffered Synchronous Dynamic Random Access Memory (SDRAM) of 8, 16, 32, 64, 128, 256, or 512MB to form a memory size between 8MB to 1.5GB.
+Sockets are available for 3.3Volt (power level) unbuffered Synchronous Dynamic Random Access Memory (SDRAM) of 16, 32, 64, 128MB, 256 or 512MB. to form a memory size between 16MB and 1.5GB.
 One side (with memory chips) of the DIMM takes up one row on the motherboard.
 This motherboard also supports NEC's Virtual Channel (VC) SDRAMs.